ryancdickson/staging/docs/BR.md

 The token (as defined in RFC 8737, Section 3) MUST NOT be used for more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for the token, in which case the CA MUST follow its CPS.

-CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
-To count as corroborating, a Network Perspective MUST observe:
-- the same token as the Primary Network Perspective; and
+CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
+To count as corroborating, a Network Perspective MUST observe the same token as the Primary Network Perspective.
-- evidence confirming the CA's authority to issue as determined by the Primary Network Perspective, as specified in Section 3.2.2.8.

 **Note**: Once the FQDN has been validated using this method, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDN using an authorized method.
 This method is NOT suitable for validating Wildcard Domain Names.